Xoliiiii/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tail -1 iacta >> iacta
 allows user to appendge the last line of the iacta file into the iacta file without overwriting it

+find . -type d | wc -l
+allows user to find directories and count how of them are there